javalent/admonitions/README.md

 ## Publish

-Obsidian plugins do not work on publish sites; however, version 6.4.0+ has an option to generate a JavaScript file that can be used on **self-hosted** Publish sites.
+Obsidian plugins do not work on publish sites; however, version 6.4.0+ has an option to generate a JavaScript file that can be used on Publish sites with **custom domains**.

-**Obsidian Publish only allows external JavaScript on self hosted publish sites.
+**Obsidian Publish only allows external JavaScript on publish sites with custom domains.
 If your Publish is ran through Obsidian, this will not work.**

 Instructions:

 1. Go the Admonition settings tab and click the "Generate JS for Publish" button.
 2. Save the JavaScript file.
 3. Copy the contents of the JS file to your `publish.js` file.
 4. Add the contents of the `assets/main.css` file to your `publish.css` file.

 Please note that I can give no guarantees of stability on your publish site.
 Other JavaScript you include may conflict with this file.
 If you run into an issue using it, please create an issue on this repository and I will try to help you.

 ## Settings